 Duke Energy PowerPair

-If you also enroll in Duke Energy’s Power Manager Battery Control program, you receive the same one-time incentive plus a monthly bill credit based on your battery’s capacity.
-This option requires allowing Duke Energy to remotely manage when your battery charges and discharges.
+If you also enroll in Duke Energy’s Power Manager Battery Control program, you may receive a monthly bill credit in exchange for allowing Duke Energy to temporarily adjust your battery during control events.
+Confirm the exact credit and requirements during enrollment.

 Pairing with solar in Raleigh